-Below are some examples of how geographic information system (GIS) modeling is used in hydrogen infrastructure, demand, market and resource analyses.
-The JPG images are samples of the maps available in the following PDFs.
-Refer to the report for further information.
+The images below are samples of the maps available in the associated reports.
+Refer to the reports for further information.

-GIS is used to analyze demographic, socio-economic, transportation and policy data that influence hydrogen demand.
-The demand scenarios were further use to estimate infrastructure needs and usage throughout the country, and to predict transition infrastructure costs.
+GIS was used to analyze demographic, socio-economic, transportation, and policy data that influence hydrogen demand.
+The demand scenarios were then further used to estimate infrastructure needs and usage throughout the country and predict transition infrastructure costs.

-Reference: Geographically Based Hydrogen Consumer Demand and Infrastructure Analysis: Final Report, Margo Melendez and Anelia Milbrandt (2006).
+Geographically Based Hydrogen Consumer Demand and Infrastructure Analysis: Final Report, NREL Technical Report (2006)

-This project identifies a minimum infrastructure that could support the introduction of hydrogen-fueled vehicles.
+This project identified a minimum infrastructure to support the introduction of hydrogen-fueled vehicles.
 The objective was to determine the location and number of hydrogen stations nationwide that would make hydrogen fueling available at regular intervals along the most commonly traveled interstate roads, thus making interstate and cross-country travel possible.

-This study was conducted to estimate the potential for producing hydrogen from key renewable resources (onshore wind, solar photovoltaic, and biomass) by county in the United States.
+This study estimated the potential for producing hydrogen from key renewable resources (onshore wind, solar photovoltaic, and biomass) by county in the United States.
 It considers hydrogen production using wind and solar electrolysis as well as gasification and steam methane reforming methods for converting biomass to hydrogen.

-Reference: Potential for Hydrogen Production from Key Renewable Resources in the United States, Anelia Milbrandt, Margaret Mann (2007)
+Potential for Hydrogen Production from Key Renewable Resources in the United States, NREL Technical Report (2007)

 Hydrogen Potential from Coal, Natural Gas, Nuclear, and Hydro Resources

-This study estimates the quantity of hydrogen that could be produced from coal, natural gas, nuclear, and hydro power by county in the United States.
-It also examines other factors that need to be considered in assessing the likely locations for hydrogen production such as infrastructure and water availability.
+This study estimated the quantity of hydrogen that could be produced from coal, natural gas, nuclear, and hydro power by county in the United States.
+It also examined factors to be considered in assessing the likely locations for hydrogen production, such as infrastructure and water availability.

-Reference: Hydrogen Resource Assessment: Hydrogen Potential from Coal, Natural Gas, Nuclear and Hydro Power, Anelia Milbrandt, Margaret Mann (2009).
+Hydrogen Resource Assessment: Hydrogen Potential from Coal, Natural Gas, Nuclear and Hydro Power, NREL Technical Report (2009)

 Hydrogen Market Analysis